rmosolgo/graphql-ruby/guides/execution/batching.md

 Batching execution is enabled with two steps:

-- Require the code (it's loaded by default): `require "graphql/execution/batching"`
+- Require the code (it's not loaded by default): `require "graphql/execution/batching"`
 - Call `MySchema.execute_batching(...)` instead of `MySchema.execute(...)`.
 It takes the same arguments.

 See compatibility notes for getting queries to run properly.